abkaur/java-cicd-maven-jenkins-argocd-k8s/README.md

 ---

-## 🔮 Future Enhancements
+## 🧩 Future Enhancements

-- **Helm Chart Integration:**
+### 🔹 Helm Chart Integration
 While this project currently uses plain Kubernetes manifests, the next logical step is to integrate **Helm charts** for deployment.
-Helm would allow packaging Kubernetes resources into reusable templates, supporting environment-specific values (dev, test, prod), and improving scalability and maintainability.
+Helm allows packaging Kubernetes resources into reusable templates, supporting environment-specific values (dev, test, prod), and improving scalability and maintainability.
 This would also make **Argo CD** integration more efficient, as Argo CD can directly track Helm chart versions for automated, version-controlled rollouts.

-- **Centralized Configuration Management:**
+### 🔹 Centralized Configuration Management
 Integrate a ConfigMap/Secret management tool like **HashiCorp Vault** or **External Secrets Operator** for secure handling of environment variables.

-- **Enhanced Monitoring:**
+### 🔹 Enhanced Monitoring
 Add **Prometheus** and **Grafana** dashboards for real-time visibility into build, deployment, and cluster health.

 *(Helm integration already explored in a separate experiment: [helm-charts-for-argocd](https://github.com/abkaur/helm-charts-for-argocd))*

 ## 📄 Reference Materials